-Malaki Starks: The DawgNation Sunday read on a vital 5-star target
+Malaki Starks: A DawgNation Sunday read on a vital UGA recruiting target

 “He said ‘Coach I hope you don’t mind but [assistant] coach [Ken] Ray told me where you were and I just wanted you to know that I love you.'”

-Starks went on to say he said he didn’t know the family member that Cathcart felt he had to leave the team to drive to another state to check on.
+Starks went on to say he said he didn’t know the family member that Cathcart had to drive to another state to check on.

 Cathcart recalled the rest: “But he said ‘I know you and your family so [they] are family and I’ll be praying for [them] and I love you coach and drive safely’ and then he said to me ‘We’re going to be fine this week’ with our upcoming game.”